hth313/Calypsi-tool-chains/README.md

 If you do make your living based on these products then you can buy a license.

-## Dontations
+## Donations

-This code base is maintained full time and dontations to help with it is very much appreciated.
+This code base is maintained full time and donations to help with it is very much appreciated.
 If you feel that you want to help you can do so by using Paypal to hth313@gmail.com.
 This is by no means mandatory, you are free to use the tools regardless, as mentioned above.